 I look at my 4 year old daughter now and wonder if my children would have looked like her.
-I wonder if they would have been stubborn and hard headed like me.
-I don’t know…I won’t ever know.
-How many “I love yous” have I missed?
+I wonder if they would have been stubborn like me.
+I don’t know.
+That’s something I won’t ever know.
+How many chances to say, “I love you” have I missed?
 How many good night kisses have been lost because of my decision?
 How many people have been hurt because of my choice?

-I had my first abortion when I was 20; only 10 years ago.
-But it feels like it was 50 years ago.
+I had my first abortion when I was 20 years old, only 10 years ago, but it feels like it was 50 years ago.
 That memory is so foggy.
 I try so hard to remember that day.
 I want to remember.
 How old was my baby?
 What was the name of the clinic?
 What did the doctor look like?
 What did the nurse’s face look like?
 How long was I there?
 Did I talk to the other girls who were waiting to have an abortion?

-My second abortion was not so easy, but it didn’t convince me that abortion was wrong…it just convinced me that MEDICATION abortion was wrong.
+My second abortion was not so easy, but it didn’t convince me that abortion was wrong; it just convinced me that MEDICATION abortion was wrong.
 I was a strong advocate for all women choosing surgical abortion over medication abortion.
 It actually became a joke in my clinic.
 Abortion became a joke… disgusting.

 When I look back, I am so happy I didn’t listen to those “friends.”
 I don’t know how I could live without my daughter.
-She means everything to me.
-But as I say that, I realize that I am living without two of my other children.
+She means everything to me, but as I say that, I realize that I am living without two of my other children.
 What a selfish life I have lived.

-After Grace was born, I immediately had a Mirena IUD inserted.
+After giving birth to Grace, I immediately had a Mirena IUD inserted.
 Why not?
 We inserted them on women every day.
 They seemed harmless.
-Everyone was getting one…I should, too.
+Everyone was getting one.
+I should get one too.
 I didn’t know how harmful that little piece of plastic would be.
 I know now.

-All of these excuses have lead to my daughter growing up as an only child.
-At this point in my life, I can’t have children.
+All of these excuses have led to my daughter growing up as an only child.
+At this point in my life, I’m not able to have children.
 I never thought I would have a problem getting pregnant.
 After all, I got pregnant with two children that I disposed of like trash.

 I don’t know what God’s plans are for my life regarding motherhood.
 I do know that my husband and I are going to adopt children from the foster care system.
 Maybe that was His plan all along.
 We never know what God has in store for our lives, but I am thankful for the life that I have now.
 I am thankful for my husband and my daughter.

-I have confidence that one day I will get to see my children again…even if just for a brief moment.
+I have confidence that one day I will get to see my children again, even if just for a brief moment.
 I know they are with Christ.
-He created them…he saved them from me.
+He created them, he saved them from me.

 I don’t know if I will have any more children of my own.
-I don’t pray for children…I pray for God’s will.
+I don’t pray for children, I only pray for God’s will to be done.